cofoundry-cms/cofoundry/docs/user-docs/User Areas/Data APIs/Account Registration.md

 New users can be added to a user area in the Cofoundry admin panel, however more often a site requires a self-service user registration form that users can use to register their own accounts.
 In Cofoundry a self-service account registration flow can be achieved by combining several different Cofoundry APIs.

-> The **RegistrationAndVerificationSample** project in the [Cofoundry.Samples.UserAreas sample](https://github.com/cofoundry-cms/Cofoundry.Samples.UserAreas) contains an example of self-service user account registration flow.
+> The **RegistrationAndVerificationSample** project in the [user areas sample](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/UserAreas) contains an example of self-service user account registration flow.

 ## Programatically adding a new user